camxus/FENSE-TRIVIA-GAME/README.md

 pnpm dev
 ```

-The server will typically be available at `http://localhost:3001` (or whichever port is configured).
+The server will typically be available at `http://localhost:3000` (or whichever port is configured).

 ### Notes

 * Make sure the frontend is configured to connect to this server.
 Example in `.env`:

 ```
-NEXT_PUBLIC_SOCKET_URL=http://localhost:3001
+NEXT_PUBLIC_SOCKET_URL=http://localhost:3000
 ```

-* The Socket.IO server must be running **before starting the frontend** to enable real-time features.
+* The Socket.IO server must start running **via or before the frontend starts** to enable real-time features.

 ---